 2017 Triennial Review Process

-DEQ hosted three workshops last spring to provide opportunities for public participation in the agency's triennial review of Idaho's surface water quality standards.
+DEQ hosted three workshops in spring 2017 to provide opportunities for public participation in the agency's triennial review of Idaho's surface water quality standards.

 DEQ prepared a list of potential water quality standards topics for consideration and invited the public to review the issue papers and attend the workshops to discuss them and any other topics of concern.